mattyman174/GenericItemization/README.md

 **[⬆ Back to Top](#table-of-contents)**

 <a name="item-definition-item-type"></a>
-### 5.2.1.1 Item Type
+### 5.2.1.1 Item Type and Item Identifier

-The `ItemType` of an Item places it into a particular category that has consequences for elements of its behaviour and generation options that are available to it in the `Item Instancing Process`.
+The `ItemType` and `ItemIdentifier` of an Item places it into a particular category that has consequences for elements of its behaviour and generation options that are available to it in the `Item Instancing Process`.

 The main restriction that is imposed on an Item by its `ItemType` is the Affixes that are available to it when an `ItemInstance` of that Item is being generated.
 Affixes have requirements on the types of Items they can be generated on.

+The `ItemIdentifier` is critical to managing an individual Items ability to be stacked on similar/same Items.
+The `ItemIdentifier` is designed such that it *should* be made unique across every `ItemDefinition` however this is not enforced.

 **[⬆ Back to Top](#table-of-contents)**